 In my guild, all ranks can view every tab.
 However, they can only withdraw from certain tabs without a promotion.
 When you have it set up like this, new members can see what is inside every tab, but they have to contact a higher ranking member to pull something out of a locked tab.
 I only have officers and myself that can withdraw from the “Officer Tab” and I only promote people to officer that I trust.

 I don't suggest hiding very many tabs from low ranking members.
 As long as you don't have withdraw privileges set for their rank, they can't do anything anyways.

-If you want to run a successful guild bank you need to monitor player’s usage to your bank.
+If you want to run a successful Guild Bank, you need to monitor players' usage of your bank.
 You do so by going to each individual tab and then clicking the “Logs” tab at the bottom of the screen.

 It really depends on what exactly it is the player takes out, and how often they do it.
 If they take out low level stuff, I’ll let it slide for a while unless I see them doing it every single day for weeks.
 Or if they take out very valuable things that I know their character can’t use, such as epic mage gear being taken out by a rogue.

 Of course, in the end, the way that a guild leader handles this is completely up to them.
 I give the way I handle it as an example.
 No one should feel obligated to follow the way I do it, unless they want to.

 In the past, guilds used to have ranks, and you would earn perks after certain levels.
 However, now guilds no longer have these levels.
 Some of the perks were removed and some became baseline.

 All the perks are listed under the Guild tab under "Perks."
 It's pretty straightforward!